-Our Clinical Steering Committee ("CSC") for the BETonMACE trial, established in August 2015, provided overall supervision of the clinical trial and ensured that the trial was conducted in accordance with the principles of Good Clinical Practice and applicable regulations.
+Our Clinical Steering Committee ("CSC") for the BETonMACE trial provided overall supervision of the clinical trial and ensured that the trial was conducted in accordance with the principles of Good Clinical Practice and applicable regulations.
 The CSC established the trial protocols, any protocol amendments and provided advice to the investigators on various aspects of the trial.
 The members of the CSC are as follows: